pokyah/R-project-init/README.md

 $ sudo ln -sf <ABSOLUTE_PATH_TO>/make-R-skeletton.sh ~/.local/bin/rskel
 ```

-Now, from anywhere, if you type `rskel`, the command will be executed
+Now, from anywhere, if you type `rskel`, the command will be executed.
+You can also pass a `<PATH>` argument so that the tree structure will be created in this `<PATH>`

+## Coming improvments

+Automagically create a .Rproj configuration

 ## Want to contribute ?